Veteran's Memoirs - index

 Important Note: Pictures should be sent as jpg file attachments to your email.
 Please do not send pictures scanned into e-mails.
 They are too tiny to use on the KWE.
 Instead, scan your pictures into a file and send the files as attachments.
 We cannot stress enough the importance of sending by attachment.

-Not one single black American has stepped forth to tell his memoir of the Korean War yet.
+Only one black American (Jesse Green Harmon) has stepped forth to tell his memories of the Korean War.
 The KWE is extremely concerned about this, so if anyone can help resolve this problem by sending Lynnita the contact information for black Korean War veterans, please do.
 Also, few female Korean War veterans, or Air Force/Navy veterans have participated in this project.
 No Coast Guard members have shared their memoirs/short stories either.
 The KWE is willing if these veterans are willing.

 Back to Page Contents